-- 41. The National Disaster Prevention Committee will be assisted in improving disaster preparedness through early warning mechanisms and integrated early response programmes.
+- 46. WFP will support the Government's nutrition policies and strategies, and the formulation of a policy and standards for food fortification.
+WFP will contribute to the mainstreaming of nutrition in national HIV/AIDS responses. - 47.
+The National Disaster Prevention Committee will be assisted in improving disaster preparedness through early warning mechanisms and integrated early response programmes.
 WFP is training government staff in FSMS data collection and analysis, with a view to handing over responsibility for FSMS surveys; food security and vulnerability assessment methodologies and tools will be transferred to the Government.
-WFP, UNICEF and WHO will reinforce the capacity of the Ministry of Health to operate the national nutrition surveillance system. - 42.
-Logistics will be transferred to the Government in line with the WFP hand-over strategy.
-Logistics capacity and the training needs of national counterparts will be assessed; a government structure will be identified and equipped to handle the logistics of WFP operations.
-In mid-2012 WFP will begin transferring transportation, warehousing and contracting functions to the Government.
+WFP, UNICEF and WHO will reinforce the capacity of the Ministry of Health to operate the national nutrition surveillance system.
+In this respect WFP has already taken steps to transfer knowledge in food security assessment and monitoring by training counterparts in collecting data on food security, early warning and prices.
+Steps towards hand-over include signing contracts with the provincial Ministry of Agriculture structures to collect data.
+This will continue and be expanded during the CP to cover other issues related to capacity development and transfer of responsibilities. - 48.
+Logistics will be transferred to the Government in line with the WFP hand-over strategy.34 Logistics capacity and the training needs of national counterparts will be assessed; a government structure will be identified and equipped to handle the logistics of WFP operations.
+In mid-2012 WFP will begin transferring transportation, warehousing and contracting functions to the Government. - 49.
+Activities will be coordinated by line ministries at the central level and implemented at field level by provincial directorates of the ministries.
+With support from cooperating partners, community authorities will play a central role in community mobilization and supervision.
+By involving these actors and communities in the activities, WFP intends to stimulate their sense of responsibility and ownership, leading to a progressive hand-over of interventions to the Government and communities.